pfbox/vendingmachine/README.md

  - Logging/tracking
  - One word command
  - Admin access
  - Add sophisticated checking (e.g. if you put a bill but no merchandise nor change available)
+ - Add unit/integration tests